All Episodes

 All right, glad you're with us.

-That the special counsel needed to hand over all the relevant 302 information as it relates interview information as it relates to uh General Flynn.
+It's now 3.06 Eastern that the special counsel needed to hand over all the relevant 302 information as it relates, interview information as it relates to General Flynn.

-Um I went through all of this in great specificity in detail yesterday.
+I went through all of this in great specificity and detail yesterday.

 I still cannot believe that this has happened in our country.